yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 {% endtabcontent %}
 {% endinittab %}

-To start the tutorial simply run:
+To start the tutorial run:

 {% inittab %}
 {% tabcontent Unix %}